UniversalDependencies/docs/embedsd.md

 As a result, any "#" character in the link text is replaced with the sequence number of the corresponding example.

-Some issues/limitations remain in the current linking implementation:

-* the sequence number appearing on the visualization is always "1"
-* "#" characters only resolve into numbers when linking to the same page